meshcloud/meshcloud-docs/docs/meshcloud.landing-zones.md

 ## Using Landing Zones

 Customer administrators can chose a Landing zone when [adding meshTenants](./meshcloud.project.md#adding-meshtenants) to a meshProject.
-It is not possible to change the chosen Landing Zone, except by removing meshTenant and re-adding the same meshPlatform to the Project again.
+It is not possible to change the chosen Landing Zone of an existing meshTenant.
+The only way of doing so is by removing the meshTenant and creating another by re-adding the same meshPlatform to the Project again.